 All members are welcome to play socially on qualifying day even if they are unable to participate in the match play rounds.

 The opening round will be held on Sunday, November 11, with the first group off the tee at midday.
-Players must report to the starter 30 minutes beforehand with a schooner and their 1. $80 entry fee in hand.
-Unless we have exactly 16 competitors, The Don Lane Invitational (a stableford event in 2018) will determine the 8 qualifiers seeded through to the first round of match play at midday on Heckle Sunday, November 18.
+Players must report to the starter 30 minutes earlier with a schooner and their 1. $80 entry fee in hand.
+Unless we have exactly 16 competitors, The Don Lane Invitational (a stableford event in 2018) will determine the 8 qualifiers seeded through to the first round of match play on Heckle Sunday, November 18.

 1. Covers all tournament green fees

 2. President Love has decreed that should a member of the Bong Bong 6 reach the semi-finals, their match would be by default played earlier in the week (Monday, Tuesday or Wednesday) as they'll be mingling with Southern Highlands High Society on Thursday and Friday

 The Royal & Ancient Marrickville Old Course will host the tournament for the 30th consecutive year.
 This internationally renowned public course, featuring the toughest and most picturesque holes on the Cooks Peninsula, provides competitors with the ultimate golfing challenge.